aledigre03/synthetic_ozone_profiles_generation/README.md

 Files description:

-	-integral.m calculates the values of the concentration of ozone in a standard ozone profile in Dbson units
+	-integral.m calculates the values of the concentration of ozone in a standard ozone profile in Dobson units

 	-sigmaP.m calculates the values of the sigma pressure using the barometric equation

 	-snapshots.m are profiles created for each month of the yeaar based on reconstrutictions performed by a chemistry model

 	-ozone_profile_generator.py creates a file formatted for PlaSim